Stitch7/Tetromino/README.md

 # TetrominoTouch

-One of my favorite games implemented with UIKit.
+One of my favorite games implemented for iOS & Mac.

 ## License